ZhangZhuoSJTU/StochFuzz/README.md

 Most of these depenences require `meson >= 0.60.1`.
 Please use `meson --version` to check you are using the up-to-date version.

-You can use [build.sh](https://github.com/ZhangZhuoSJTU/StochFuzz/blob/master/build.sh) to build all the dependences automatically.
-If you are using a clean container, make sure some standard tools like `autoreconf` and `libtool` are installed.
+[Build.sh](https://github.com/ZhangZhuoSJTU/StochFuzz/blob/master/build.sh) helps build all the dependences automatically.
+For clean containers, make sure some standard tools like `autoreconf` and `libtool` are installed.

 ```bash
 $ git clone https://github.com/ZhangZhuoSJTU/StochFuzz.git